 When someone faints, it's usually because changes in the nervous system and circulatory system cause a temporary drop in the amount of blood reaching the brain.
 When the blood supply to the brain is decreased, a person loses consciousness and falls over.
 After lying down, a person's head is at the same level as the heart, which helps restore blood flow to the brain.
 So the person usually recovers after a minute or two.

 Here are some of the reasons why teens faint:

 Some medical conditions — like seizures or a rare type of migraine headache — can cause people to seem like they are fainting.
-But they're not the same thing as fainting and are handled differently.
+But what's happening is not the same thing as fainting and is handled differently.